The Right Internal Temperature for Cooked Beef

 - Well-Done: 150 to 155°F

-Remember that these are suggested temperatures before you let the beef rest.
+These are suggested temperatures before you let the beef rest.
 Letting beef rest for a few minutes before serving will yield juicier meat, but some carryover cooking will occur that will take the internal temperature of the meat up by about five more degrees.